internetarchive/openlibrary/docker/README.md

 ### A note on `docker-compose` and `docker compose`

-As of early 2023, following the installation instructions on Docker's website will install either Docker Desktop, which includes Docker Compose, it will install `docker-ce` and `docker-compose-plugin` (Linux only), both of which obviate the need to install `docker-compose` separately.
+As of early 2023, following the installation instructions on Docker's website will install either Docker Desktop, which includes Docker Compose v2, it will install `docker-ce` and `docker-compose-plugin` (Linux only), both of which obviate the need to install `docker-compose` v1 separately.

 Further, Compose V1 will [no longer be supported by the end of June 2023](https://docs.docker.com/compose/compose-v2/) and will be removed from Docker Desktop.
 These directions are written for Compose V2, hence the use of `docker compose` rather than `docker-compose`. `docker compose` is [meant to be a drop-in replacement](https://docs.docker.com/compose/compose-v2/#differences-between-compose-v1-and-compose-v2) for `docker-compose`.

 If for some reason one cannot use a current version of Docker that includes the Docker Compose plugin, it can [be installed separately](https://docs.docker.com/compose/install/)

-Finally, as of this writing (early 2023), the `docker-compose` that comes with relatively recent Linux distributions (e.g. Ubuntu 22.04) still works if one already has it installed.
+Finally, as of this writing (early 2023), the `docker-compose` that comes with relatively recent Linux distributions (e.g. Ubuntu 22.04) still works if it is already installed.

 #### Test that Docker works
-Before continuing, ensure you can successfully run the hello-world container.
+Before continuing, ensure you can successfully run Docker's hello-world container.

 ```
 docker run hello-world